 Prior to being a science writer I worked as a toxicologist with an environmental consulting firm.
-More than the narrow focus on research, it was always the big picture in science that attracted me.
-That’s still the case today.

 Apart from journalism, my big passions are music and playing the guitar, skiing, and traveling to far-flung places around the world.
 I’m also a member of a renegade rock and roll band in Portland called the Joint Chiefs.

 I grew up in Argentina and Connecticut, graduated with a bachelor’s degree in political science from the University of Connecticut, and then received a master’s degree in public health from the University of Massachusetts.
 I now work out of an office on Commercial Street, in Portland’s Old Port, a stone’s throw from Casco Bay.